Daddy (Psy song): Music video and other usage

 The music video for "Daddy" was uploaded to Psy's official YouTube channel in conjunction with the release of the single.
 In the video, Psy debuts a new dance move, which involves flinging his legs and arms in alternate directions.
-He appears in multiple guises, including a baby, student, dancer and a balding middle-aged man.
+He appears in multiple guises, including a baby, student, dancer, and a balding middle-aged man.
 Forbes' Mike Fenn highlighted the video for its strange and bizarre imagery, where he wrote it "consists of everything from adults' faces superimposed onto dancing infants to elderly men screaming through town while riding on motor scooters."
 Within 24 hours of its release, the video received nearly 6 million views on YouTube.
 The music video surpassed 200 million views in October 2016, and became his third video to surpass 500 million views on the platform in June 2020.

+In popular culture

-The song was also featured in the episode "The Unincludeds" in season 13 of American Dad!, which was broadcast on April 11, 2016.
-In June of that year, Ubisoft announced that "Daddy" would be one of the 40 new tracks that will be added to the soundtrack of the video game Just Dance 2017.
+The song was also featured in the episode "The Unincludeds" in the thirteenth season of American Dad!, which was broadcast on April 11, 2016.
+In June of the same year, Ubisoft announced that "Daddy" would be one of the 40 new tracks that will be added to the soundtrack of the video game Just Dance 2017.
+In 2024, the dance move also featured in episode 5 of Japanese anime series Jellyfish Can't Swim in the Night, which was broadcast on May 5, 2024.

 Accolades

+"Daddy" won 6 music program awards, achieving a triple crown (or three wins) on the music programs Inkigayo and M Countdown.
 Due to its success on digital platforms, "Daddy" received the Song of the Year – December award at the 5th Gaon Chart Music Awards on February 17, 2016.
-The song also achieved a triple crown (three wins) on the South Korean music programs Inkigayo and M Countdown.